brianamarie/recipes/baking/funfetti-cake.md

 1. Slowly stir in **sprinkles**, but _do not overmix because the sprinkles will bleed their color_.
 1. Pour/spoon batter into prepared cake pan.
 1. Bake it for 20 minutes, then cover loosely with **aluminum foil** (loosely to avoid the top from sticking to the foil).
+  - _If using two 9x9 pans, bake time will be closer to 20 minutes._
 1. Continue baking for 13-17 more minutes or until a toothpick inserted in the center comes out clean.
 1. Allow to cool.